 Nye predicts gloom and doom for our country if we don’t train up our children to accept evolution.
 He claims acceptance of evolutionary beliefs is essential if they are to be “scientifically literate voters and taxpayers … engineers that can build stuff, solve problems.”
 Yet engineers build technological solutions for today’s problems and physicians discover the causes and cures for diseases and deformities by “doing science” in the present world—making observations, developing and testing hypotheses, trying out their ideas repeatedly in controlled circumstances.
 It is irrational and unscientific to think that the technology was made by intelligent engineers, but the bodies of the engineers and all other living creatures were made by a blind, purposeless, directionless process called evolution.

 Furthermore, scientific progress does not rely on acceptance of evolution.
 (In fact, as retired internist and creationist Dr. Tommy Mitchell discusses in “Evolution and Medicine,” evolutionary beliefs can actually hinder medical progress.
 The remarkable accomplishments of eminent Johns Hopkins physician and creationist Dr. Benjamin Carson is a recent testimony to the fact that acceptance of molecules-to-man evolution is unnecessary for medical progress, even in an area where evolutionists claim to have great insight—development defects.
-(Read about the controversy surrounding Dr. Carson’s statements about both science and the logical basis for morality in News to Note, May 26, 2012.)
+(Read about the controversy surrounding Dr. Carson’s statements about both science and the logical basis for morality in “0Creationist Doctor Questioned.”)

-Be sure to catch Ken Ham’s comments in yesterday’s blog post, “Time is Nye for rebuttal.”
+Be sure to catch Ken Ham’s comments in yesterday’s blog post, “Time is Nye for a Rebuttal.”
 There Ken reminds readers why we care what children are taught about God their Creator.
 Ken wrote the folowing:

 We teach children and adults the truth concerning who they are in the Creator’s eyes—and where they came from.
 And we tell people that they do have purpose and meaning in life, and that they were created for a purpose.
 Our Creator loves us, even while we are sinners (for we have all sinned in Adam).
 Christ paid the penalty for our sin and offers a free gift of salvation.
 No, we are not just evolved animals as Nye believes; we are all made in the image of God.”